-- 8.0 Application forms for school places allow parents to express up to three preferences for school places.
+- 80 Application forms for school places allow parents to express up to three preferences for school places.
 Parents should rank their preferences in order with 1 being highest and 3 being lowest.
 Where a place can be offered at more than one preference, only the highest preference will be offered.
-Applications will be prioritised according to the admissions criteria. - 8.1 For relevant coordinated scheme applications received after the closing date for submission shall only be considered after all other applications which were received on time, unless there is a significant reason for lateness.
-In exceptional circumstances, late applications may be considered as on time where the parent is able to evidence the reason for lateness was beyond their control i.e. children in care, forced re-location, new school opening etc. However, late applicant families who are already resident within the catchment area and have moved to another address within catchment will not be excepted children and will not be offered a place at the catchment school in those circumstances, if it is full.
+Applications will be prioritised according to the admissions criteria. - 81 For relevant coordinated scheme applications received after the closing date for submission shall only be considered after all other applications which were received on time unless there is a significant reason for lateness.
+In exceptional circumstances, late applications may be considered as on time where the parent is able to evidence the reason for lateness was beyond their control i.e., children in care, forced re-location, new school opening etc. However, late applicant families who are already resident within the catchment area and have moved to another address within catchment will not be excepted children and will not be offered a place at the catchment school in those circumstances where the admission of another child would prejudice the provision of efficient education or efficient use of resources.